miguelgargallo/TheGamePublic/README.md

-# Pokémon ROM Hack Hex Repository
+# Pokémon ROM Hack Info Repository

 Welcome to the Pokémon ROM Hack Hex Repository.
-This repository is dedicated to providing hex information for the ROM hacks of Pokémon Fire Red, Green Life, and Emerald.
+This repository is dedicated to providing information for the ROM hacks of Pokémon Fire Red, Green Life, and Emerald.
 All the data shared here is free to use; simply grab what you need.

 ## Introduction